rust-lang/rust-wiki-backup/Anticipated-breaking-changes-during-1.0-alpha.md

 ### DST

-- *?Sized:* the default assumptions about whether type parameters are sized continue to be tweaked, and we hope to try an [inference scheme](http://smallcultfollowing.com/babysteps/blog/2014/07/06/implied-bounds/) for them, which may result in some minor breakage.
+- *Sized:* the default assumptions about whether type parameters are sized continue to be tweaked, and we hope to try an [inference scheme](http://smallcultfollowing.com/babysteps/blog/2014/07/06/implied-bounds/) for them, which may result in some minor breakage.

 ### Notation tweaks